 - Breast tenderness

 - Changes in body odor

 Women come together in support groups

 Support groups for women who are suffering from pain and other adverse effects after tubal ligation with Filshie clips are being formed all across the Internet.

 Raising awareness and educating women about the signs and symptoms of PTLS, these groups are helping women who underwent surgery and are looking for options to alleviate their pain.
 Many women report tubal reversal surgeries helped reverse most of their symptoms.

 Some of these support groups can be found on Facebook, including Post Tubal Ligation Syndrome Support and Advocacy Group (over 1800 members) and Stop Filshie Clips (over 400 members).

 Filshie Clip Lawsuits

-Filshie clip lawsuits are currently in the discovery phase and Hood National Law Group is investigating cases for potential litigation.
+Filshie clip lawsuits are currently in the discovery phase and National Injury Help is investigating cases for potential litigation.

-If you had Filshie clips applied during tubal ligation surgery and the device migrated or you are suffering from severe pain or other adverse effects, contact the Hood National Law Group today at 1-800-214-1010 to speak with one of our attorneys.
+If you had Filshie clips applied during tubal ligation surgery and the device migrated or you are suffering from severe pain or other adverse effects, contact National Injury Help today at 1-800-214-1010 to speak with one of our attorneys.